tabrez-source/healthcare-insuarance-analysis/README.md

 ## Why This Project Matters

-### This project demonstrates:
+This project demonstrates:

-Real-world data engineering and BI problem solving
+- Real-world data engineering and BI problem solving

-Strong SQL and dimensional modeling fundamentals
+- Strong SQL and dimensional modeling fundamentals

-Production-grade ETL practices
+- Production-grade ETL practices

-Clear separation of OLTP and OLAP workloads
+- Clear separation of OLTP and OLAP workloads

-It is designed to align with BI Analyst, SQL Developer, and Data Analyst roles in enterprise environments.
+It is designed to align with **BI Analyst, SQL Developer, and Data Analyst roles in enterprise environments**.